SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~~

 _The cli-tools VM will contains all the necessary tools to run the scripts of this project, including
 another clone of this project.
-The workspace folder visible on your computer is shared with the cli-tools VM_
+The workspace folder visible on your computer is shared with the cli-tools VM._

 ### Requirements Step 3 - PCFDev